-The best compact cameras are perfect as a 'second' camera for DSLR or mirrorless camera owners who want to travel light now and again.
-They give little away in features or image quality, but they are small enough to slip into a jacket pocket.
-These are the ones we rate the highest.
+In my experience, the best compact cameras are perfect companions for the best DSLR or the best mirrorless camera owners who occasionally want to travel light.
+These little powerhouses don’t compromise on features or image quality, yet they’re small enough to slip into a jacket pocket.

 Sebastian Oakley